Evan-Chan-Git/DS5220-Final-Project/README.md

 python src/src2.py
 ```

-# Fitting and Assesing Model
+# Fitting and Assessing Models

 Since we identified a possible relationship between Store Area and Items Available, we fit a linear regression model.
+We then assessed the model fit by calculating the R squared score * 100 (99.75369279818469) which told us that the model explains 99% of the data which is to be expected.
+We then calculated the absolute error (11.944631101516526) which helped confirm that our model is well explained and holds.

 ```
 python src/src3.py
 ```

 The fit of the regression line of the model is represented in the figure (below).
+The model confirms that an increase in Store Area leads to increase in Items Available and vice versa.

 <img src="figs/fig3.png" width="500">